chrispahm/linter-gams/README.md

 a sidebar for symbol investigation/navigation, and a data panel.
 Also supports listing files (.lst).
 ![linter-gams](https://user-images.githubusercontent.com/20703207/40918732-754cd8de-6807-11e8-8e41-b1231e625d9a.gif)

+When you run into issues or bugs, please be so kind and submit an issue here on GitHub, or write a short mail.

 ## Installation
 You can install from Settings view (`shift-comma`) by searching for `linter-gams`.